ChadwickCSP/AdventureQuest/README.md

 ![Example Sum Procedure](support/procedure_sum_call.png)

-The example above calls the `sum` procedure and specifying the parameters `(5, 7)`.
-This sets the argument `x` to be the value `5` and the argument `y` to be the value `7` during the call of the procedure.
+The example above calls the `sum` procedure and specifying the arguments `(5,7)`.
+Note: When you refer to the values being passed into a procedure, they are called arguments as they have a specific value.
+In this case, the parameter `x` will take on the value of the first argument `5` and the parameter `y` will take on the value of the second argument `7` during the call to the procedure.

 If you follow the `sum` procedure from above, it will perform addition on `x` and `y` storing it into a variable `result`.
+Because the procedure was called with the argument `5` in the first position, we substitute `5` for `x`.

+Similarly, because the procedure was called with the argument `7` in the second position, we substitute `7` for `y`.

+This results in the value of `12` being stored in the `result` variable.

-Finally, upon reaching the `Terminal` it returns the value stored in `result`, in this case `12`.
+Finally, upon reaching the `Terminal`, the procedure returns the value stored in `result`, in this case `12`.

 Notice, this is denoted in our flowchart with the label `result` being placed on the outgoing arrow.
-This allows for the result to be used in the following block. **Note**: The label on the arrow may be anything; it is simply a way of denoting that the result will be used.
+This allows for the result to be used in the following block.

+**Note**: The label on the arrow may be anything; it is simply a way of denoting that the result will be used.
 Furthermore, the resulting value is only available in the block immediately following the call.
 This is why the result must be assigned in the block that follows.
 In this case, the result of the call of `sum(5,7)` is assigned to `z`.

 ### Process
 ![Process](support/process.png)